Boxed In (Beavis and Butt-Head): Plot

 During Mr. Van Driessen's class, Beavis interrupts by activating a power drill repeatedly, causing it to be confiscated.
 In attempt to recover the drill, Beavis and Butt-Head hide inside a cardboard box, with plans to grab the drill after school is closed for the day.
 Shortly after the duo hide themselves in the box, the school janitor, not noticing them, tapes the box shut, and stacks other boxes on top of it.
 After being taken to the school's basement with the other boxes, Beavis and Butt-Head try to escape, before realizing they are trapped.
-After arguing with each other, they remain trapped in the box hours later, when they attempt to kick each other when arguing more; Beavis accidentally kicks a hole in the box, but they are then crushed by the other boxes.
+After arguing with each other, they realize they only have a limited amount of oxygen, Butt-Head then starts breathing rapidly in an attempt to steal all of Beavis' oxygen, they remain trapped in the box hours later, when they attempt to kick each other when arguing more; Beavis accidentally kicks a hole in the box, but they are then crushed by the other boxes.
 Sometime later, Mr. Van Driessen accidentally finds them in the box after declaring them as missing; Beavis grabs the drill from his desk and starts drilling his desk and chalkboard, while Mr. Van Driessen sighs.